Ikechukwu-Miracle/alx-system_engineering-devops/0x02-shell_redirections/README.md

-21-reverse reverses characters from input 22-users_and_homes sorts the users and displays 100-empty_casks finds all empty files and dir in the working dir
+21-reverse reverses characters from input 22-users_and_homes sorts the users and displays 100-empty_casks finds all empty files and dir in the working dir 101-gifs lists all files with the .gif extension in current dir and it's subdir